-The Otis Elevator Company reports that 80 to 90% of the elevators it has installed in skyscrapers and large hotels do not have a 13th floor button.
+The Otis Elevator Company reports that 80 to 90% of the elevators it has installed in skyscrapers and large hotels do not have a 13th-floor button.
 The lack of a 13th floor is especially common in residential buildings.
 Perhaps people don't mind spending 40 hours a week working on the 13th floor, but they consider sleeping, eating and playing there too much.

-Taking the elevator to the 13th floor makes some people feel worried, so builders come up with alternatives like floor 12A.
+Taking the elevator to the 13th floor makes some people feel worried - builders have

-- In Norse mythology, Loki crashed a banquet of a dozen gods.
-As the 13th partygoer, he caused a celestial uproar when he killed one of these divine guests with a poison arrow
+- In Norse mythology, Loki crashed a banquet of a dozen gods - as the 13th partygoer, he caused a celestial uproar when he killed one of these divine guests with a poison arrow

 In the past, you could even turn superstition about the number 13 into an occupation.
 A 1977 article in the New York Times entitled “13th Floor, Anyone?” explains: